abuts/Mslice/aaa_readme.txt

 (3) After editing your startup.m, start matlab, then type
 	>> mslice_setup_examples

+OR

+    If running the standalone version, run the mslice_examples.exe file.

     Alternatively, if you haven't run the modified startup.m, set the current directory in matlab to the mslice home directory:
 	>> cd c:\mprogs\mslice